sprintup/Whiteboard/README.md

 ##Update log
 * The terminal command cucumberjs now opens and directs the browser to start testing.
+It will enter the username and password when the cucumber step doesn't time out before the site is retrieved.
+* Currently working on a timout issue related to how cucumber handles asynchronous steps.
+Mocha might be a better option.

 ### Overview
 An automated code test that logs into a website, finds elements and tests caluculated values.